-Candidate nominations open on 19 July and close at midday on 16 August 2019.
+Candidate nominations opened on 19 July and closed at midday on 16 August 2019.
 To stand for the Council, you must be:

 - a New Zealand citizen

 Elected members can come from all backgrounds and walks of life.
 You don't need any special qualifications to stand for the Council.

 An effective elected member brings a broad range of skills to the role, such as:

 - Complete a nomination form during the nomination period

 - Get two people to nominate you.
 They must be aged 18 years or older and enrolled to vote in the area you wish to stand in.